Silver mining: Americas

-Vast amounts of silver were brought into the possession of the crowns of Europe after the conquest of the Americas from the now Mexican state of Zacatecas (discovered in 1546) and Potosí (Bolivia, also discovered in 1546), which triggered the Spanish Price Revolution in Europe.
+Vast amounts of silver were brought into the possession of the crowns of Europe after the conquest of the Americas from the now Mexican state of Zacatecas (discovered in 1546) and Potosí (also discovered in 1546), which triggered the Spanish Price Revolution in Europe.
+Between 1500 and 1800, Bolivia, Peru, and Mexico made of 85% of the world's total silver production.
 Silver mining required large amounts of mercury to extract the metal from ore.
 In the Andes, the source was the Huancavelica mercury mine; Mexico was dependent on mercury from the Almadén mercury mine in Spain.
 Mercury had a high adverse environmental impact.
 Silver was extremely valuable in China, and became a global commodity.
 Manila galleons carried Spanish dollars across the Pacific, contributing to the rise of the Spanish Empire.
 The rise and fall of its value affected the world market.In the first half of the 19th century Chilean mining revived due to a silver rush in the Norte Chico region, leading to an increased presence of Chileans in the Atacama desert and a shift away from an agriculture based economy.

 The country of Argentina was named after its silver resources by Spanish conquistadors; Argentina is a Spanish adjective meaning "silvery".

 Silver mining was a driving force in the settlement of western North America, with major booms for silver and associated minerals (lead, mostly) in the galena ore silver is most commonly found in.
 Notable silver rushes were in Colorado; Nevada; Cobalt, Ontario; California and the Kootenay region of British Columbia; notably in the Boundary and "Silvery" Slocan.
 A silver rush in Idaho produced mines in an area known as Silver Valley, a handful of which are still active today.
 The first major silver ore deposits in the United States were discovered at the Comstock Lode in Virginia City, Nevada, in 1859.
+By the 1870's, silver production had increased from 40 millions ounces per year to 80 million.

+From 1872 to 1920, a surge of technological innovation increased global silver production to 120 million ounces produced per year.
+New silver deposits had been discovered in Australia, Canada, United States, Africa, Mexico, Chile, and Japan, and by the end of 1920, global production surged to 190 million ounces annually.
+The mining techniques during the 1900's had also dramatically changed.
+Seam-assisted drilling, mine dewatering, and improved haulage all contributed to the spike in silver production in the 1900's.
+By 2019, technological innovation has allowed silver production to grow to almost 800 million ounces per year.